VexedPanda888/AscendMetrics2/README.md

 # AscendMetrics2

 Welcome to the AscendMetrics2 project.
 This is a full stack web application using Firebase and React.
 The primary goals are to quantify training volume and inform users of their overtraining risk.
+See the deployed version here: https://ascendmetrics2.web.app/

 ## Set Up